 Dear Students,

 On behalf of the entire academic community, it is my pleasure to welcome you to Fontbonne University.

-Through the ages, it is clear that those who choose to engage in higher education have the opportunity to actualize their potential and to prepare themselves to live lives of transformation.

-You have made such a choice, and for this I commend you.
-Therefore, while you are at Fontbonne, I encourage you to take full advantage of the outstanding academic programs, the wisdom of the faculty and staff, the values of the Sisters of St. Joseph of Carondelet, as well as the friendships and networking with your classmates and others.

-At Fontbonne, you will engage in an educational philosophy that can be summed up in four words: "Learn More.
-Be More.®" While on campus, you will also learn not only how to earn a living but how to live a life, which is ultimately more important.
-Such engagement and learning can change your life forever.
+You have made a major decision by choosing to attend Fontbonne and earn your post-secondary degree.
+Actually, it is even more than a major decision; it's a life-changing decision because you will be in the constant quest for truth, knowledge and wisdom.
+Your essential being will be transformed by not only learning how to make a living but also learning how to live a life, which is ultimately more important.

-Once again, welcome to Fontbonne, and I wish you well as you actualize your potential to become a transformational leader for a world in need.

-Very sincerely,
+I encourage you to take full advantage of all of your campus-based opportunities be they academic, spiritual, interpersonal, recreational or developmental in nature.
+Use your time wisely and benefit from our values of excellence, integrity, respect, diversity, community, justice, service, faith and Catholic identity.

+Here at Fontbonne, you will engage in an educational environment that can be summed up as values-based and student-centered with a philosophy of Learn More.
+Be More, which encourages you to utilize your gifts and talents to the fullest possible level.

+Rest assured that you have chosen wisely and, once again, welcome to Fontbonne.

+Sincerely,

-Dennis C. Golden
+Dennis C. Golden President

-President

-ACCREDITATIONS -
+ACCREDITATIONS

-Fontbonne University is accredited by:

-THE HIGHER LEARNING COMMISSION
+Fontbonne University is accredited by: THE HIGHER LEARNING COMMISSION

 A Commission of the North Central Association of Colleges and Schools

-Fontbonne University is a member of the:
+Fontbonne University is a member of the: North Central Association of Colleges and Schools

-North Central Association of Colleges and Schools 30 North LaSalle Street Suite 2400 Chicago, Illinois 60602-2504 800.621.7440 The Bachelor of Science in Business Administration, the Bachelor of Business Administration and the Master of Business Administration programs are accredited by: THE ACCREDITATION COUNCIL FOR BUSINESS SCHOOLS AND PROGRAMS (ACBSP) [formerly the Association of Collegiate Business Schools and Programs] 11520 West 119th Street Overland Park, KS 66213 919.339.9356 The Teacher Education Unit is accredited by:
+30 North LaSalle Street Suite 2400 Chicago, Illinois 60602-2504 800.621.7440

+Bachelor of Science in Business Administration

+Bachelor of Science in Sports Management

+Bachelor of Business Administration

+Bachelor of Arts in Human Resource

+Management

+Master of Business Administration

+Master of Management

+Master of Science in Taxation

+programs are accredited by:

+THE COUNCIL FOR BUSINESS SCHOOLS AND

+THE COUNCIL FOR BUSINESS SCHOOLS AND PROGRAMS (ACBSP) [FORMERLY THE ASSOCIATION OF COLLEGIATE BUSINESS SCHOOLS AND PROGRAMS]

+11520 West 119th Street Overland Park, KS 66213 919.339.9356

+The Teacher Education Unit is accredited by:

-THE MISSOURI DEPARTMENT OF ELEMENTARY AND SECONDARY EDUCATION (DESE) P.O.
-Box 480 Jefferson City, Missouri 65102-0480 573.751.4212 THE NATIONAL COUNCIL FOR ACCREDITATION OF TEACHER EDUCATION (NCATE) 2010 Massachusetts Avenue, NW Suite 500 Washington, DC 20036-1023 202.466.7496 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
+THE MISSOURI DEPARTMENT OF ELEMENTARY AND SECONDARY EDUCATION (DESE)

+P.O.
+Box 480 Jefferson City, Missouri 65102-0480 573,751,4212

+THE NATIONAL COUNCIL FOR ACCREDITATION OF TEACHER EDUCATION (NCATE)

+2010 Massachusetts Avenue, NW Suite 500

+Washington, DC 20036-1023 202.466.7496

+This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
 NCATE is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.

-The Graduate Program in Speech-Language Pathology is accredited by: THE COUNCIL ON ACADEMIC ACCREDITATION (CAA) OF THE AMERICAN SPEECH-LANGUAGE-HEARING ASSOCIATION (ASHA) 10801 Rockville Pike Rockville, Maryland 20852 800.638.8255 The Deaf Education Program is approved by:
+The Graduate Program in Speech-Language Pathology is accredited by:

-THE COUNCIL ON THE EDUCATION OF THE DEAF (CED), DEPARTMENT OF EDUCATION, GALLAUDET UNIVERSITY 800 Florida Avenue, NE Washington, DC 20002 201.651.5530 The Didactic Program in Dietetics holds initial accreditation by: THE COMMISSION ON ACCREDITATION FOR DIETETICS EDUCATION (CADE) OF THE AMERICAN DIETETIC ASSOCIATION 120 South Riverside Plaza Suite 2000 Chicago, Illinois 60606-6995 312,889,5400 The Social Work Program holds candidacy accreditation status granted by: THE COUNCIL ON SOCIAL WORK EDUCATION 1701 Duke Street Suite 200 Alexandria, VA 22314 1.703.683.8080
+THE COUNCIL ON ACADEMIC

+ACCREDITATION (CAA) OF THE

+AMERICAN SPEECH-LANGUAGE-HEARING

+ASSOCIATION (ASHA)

+10801 Rockville Pike Rockville, Maryland 20852 800.638.8255

+The Deaf Education Program is approved by:

+THE COUNCIL ON THE EDUCATION OF THE

+DEAF (CED), DEPARTMENT OF

+EDUCATION, GALLAUDET UNIVERSITY

+800 Florida Avenue, NE

+Washington, DC 20002

+201.651.5530

+The Didactic Program in Dietetics (DPD) is accredited by:

+THE ACCREDITATION COUNCIL FOR EDUCATION IN NUTRITION AND DIETETICS (ACEND) OF THE ACADEMY OF NUTRITION AND DIETETICS

+120 South Riverside Plaza Drive Suite 2000 Chicago, Illinois 60606-6995 312.889-5400

+The Social Work Program is accredited by: